-If members of staff are managing and/or participating in online social media activity as part of their capacity as an employee of the setting, they will:
+If members of staff are participating in online social media activity as part of their capacity as an employee of the setting, they will:

-- Read, understand and adhere to the Acceptable Use of Technology Policy - Be aware they are an ambassador for the setting. - Be professional, responsible, credible, fair and honest, and consider how the information being published could be perceived or shared. - Always act within the legal frameworks they would adhere to within the workplace, including libel, defamation, confidentiality, copyright, data protection and equalities laws. - Follow our Photography and Filming Policy at all times and ensure appropriate consent has been given before sharing images on the official social media channel. - Not disclose information, make commitments or engage in activities on behalf of the setting, unless they are authorised to do so. - Not engage with any private/direct messaging with current or past learners or parents/carers. - Inform their line manager, the DSL and/or the Headteacher of any concerns, such as criticism, inappropriate content or contact from learners.
+- Be aware they are an ambassador for the setting. - Be professional, responsible, credible, fair and honest, and consider how the information being published could be perceived or shared. - Always act within the legal frameworks they would adhere to within the workplace, including libel, defamation, confidentiality, copyright, data protection and equalities laws. - Ensure appropriate consent has been given before sharing images on the official social media channel. - Not disclose information, make commitments or engage in activities on behalf of the setting, unless they are authorised to do so. - Not engage with any private/direct messaging with current or past learners or parents/carers. - Inform their line manager, the DSL and/or the Headteacher of any concerns, such as criticism, inappropriate content or contact from learners.